Note: This is an old post from when I wrote on medium.com…formatting may be wonky here until I clean it up.

 (Seriously though: my first few attempts at this failed in such a manner that I wasted hours of my life wondering why I could get a Linux system using BIRD working but kept failing at doing so with OpenBSD…even using BIRD on OpenBSD!
 I still can’t explain why it works now.)

-That’s right, OpenBGPD comes built into OpenBSD as bgpd(8).
-Talk about easy!
+That’s right, OpenBGPD comes built into OpenBSD as bgpd(8)

 Follow the steps outlined by Packet by requesting Local BGP for your project but ignore the “Sample Local BGP Configuration” as it’s Linux specific.
 (It also uses BIRD, which does work for our use case and is available on OpenBSD in ports…but let’s stick with the built-ins for now.